atick-faisal/Dynamic-Programming/README.md

 2. How many ways can you generate the number from the list?
 3. What is the shortest way of generating the number from the list?

-> If n is 0, it can be generated regardless of the elements in the list
+> If m is 0, it can be generated regardless of the elements in the list
 >
 > Keep subtracting the elements until the result is negative
 >